 Siobhan Miller is regarded as one the finest singers to emerge from Scotland’s music scene over the last decade.
 Her soulful and stirring renewal of traditional song has seen her win the Scots Singer of the Year award twice at the Scots Trad Music Awards.
 She is also a recipient of a ‘BBC Young Folk Award’ with Orkney’s Jeana Leslie with whom she has released two greatly received albums.
 Siobhan began singing in public in her early teens.
 Since then, she has developed her style through collaborations and studies with many of Scotland’s top musicians.

-Those who’ve witnessed Siobhan Miller stilling and silencing everywhere from a sold-out Glasgow Royal Concert Hall to the bar session afterwards have waited impatiently to hear that voice take centre stage on her solo debut album and in 2014 Flight Of Time ended that wait.
+Those who’ve witnessed Siobhan Miller stilling and silencing everywhere from a sold-out Glasgow Royal Concert Hall to the bar session afterwards have waited impatiently to hear that voice take centre stage on her solo debut album and in 2015 Flight Of Time ended that wait.
 Made over a period of two years, in collaboration with reputed singer-songwriter James Grant, Flight Of Time may seem far from the trad ballads Siobhan is famed for but these 10 contemporary songs are, for her, as compelling as any ancient tale.
 “I’m not turning my back on traditional music,” she explains.
 “For me, folk songs have the same purpose as the songs I’ve recorded on this album.
-It’s the storytelling element of both that I love” Flight of Time was launched at Celtic Connections n the Concert Hall opening for The Punch Brothers and has was nominated for album of the year at the MG Alba Scots Trad Music awards 2016.
+It’s the storytelling element of both that I love” Flight of Time was released on Vertical Records and launched at Celtic Connections in the Royal Concert Hall where Siobhan and her band opened for The Punch Brothers.
+The album was received to great acclaim and was nominated for album of the year at the MG Alba Scots Trad Music awards 2016.

 Accompanying Siobhan on this recording are a some of Scotland’s finest musicians including producer James Grant on guitars and vocals, Ewan Vernal (Deacon Blue, Capercaillie) on double bass, James Mackintosh (Shooglenifty) on percussion, the ubiquitous Donald Shaw of Capercaillie on piano, Rhodes & harmonium.
 Highlighting the scope and ambition of this album, three songs feature the cinematic sweep of the Prague Philharmonic Orchestra with spectacular arrangements by Pete Whitfield.